Does Ramadan Affect Tourists in Egypt

 Tourist Site Accessibility

 Pyramid complexes, temples, and museums operate on standard schedules.
-The Egyptian Museum in Cairo, Valley of the Kings in Luxor, and Abu Simbel maintain regular visiting hours.
+The Grand Egyptian Museum in Cairo, Valley of the Kings in Luxor, and Abu Simbel maintain regular visiting hours.
 Fewer local tourists visit during Ramadan, meaning popular sites often feel less crowded.

 Transportation services run normally, though rush hour patterns change.
 Metro systems in Cairo and Alexandria follow regular timetables, while private tour arrangements continue as usual.